Lightstreamer/Lightstreamer-example-AuthMetadata-adapter-java/README.md

 * The project relies on the StockQuotesDataAdapter class as DataProvider implementation.
 This class is part of the [Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java) project.

-The `adapters.xml` file for the *Authentication and Authorization Demo*, should look like:
+The `adapters.xml` file for the *Authentication and Authorization Demo*, should look like this:

 ```xml
 <?xml version="1.0"?>